 6 Entrepreneurs Leading the Food Scene in the Thompson Valley

-A new generation of entrepreneurs is dialing in their food & beverage game through creative & means and getting noticed - and taste tested - across British Columbia.
+A new generation of entrepreneurs are dialing in their food & beverage game through creative means and getting noticed - and taste tested - across British Columbia.
 From storefronts to superfoods, here are 6 entrepreneurs leading the food scene through the Thompson Valley

 Kent Fawcett | Local Pulse